FAQs and anwsers

 The jobs our graduates get are hugely varied.

-We also regularly feature graduate updates on the Centre’s Facebook page.
+We also regularly feature graduate updates on the Department’s Facebook page.

-How much does it cost to study at the Centre for Science Communication at University of Otago?
+How much does it cost to study with the Department of Science Communication at University of Otago?

 Fees vary for domestic and international students.